SokolAK/QAWA-Fortran-Code-Profiler/README.md

 # &nbsp; ))) <br/> F\\_/&nbsp; QAWA Fortran-Code-Profiler

-QAWA Fortran-Code-Profiler is a Python-based framework for profiling Fortran source code.
+QAWA Fortran-Code-Profiler (or just QAWA) is a Python-based framework for profiling Fortran source code.
 You can use it to track the control flow, show call chains and measure the execution time of your procedures.

-# :bulb: Idea
+# 💡 Idea
 QAWA wraps Fortran subroutines in source files with special code designed to monitor control flow and measure execution time.
 The following examples illustrate the idea.

-* ### Original subroutine:
+### &nbsp; &nbsp; 💎 Original subroutine:
 ```
 subroutine sssss(x, y, z)
     <<< original code >>>
 end subroutine sssss
 ```

-* ### Wrapped subroutine:
+### &nbsp; &nbsp; 🎁 Wrapped subroutine:
 ```
 subroutine sssss(x, y, z)
     <<< qawa profiling code >>>